ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-6-1.md

-Chapter 9: Techniques for Using Critical Thinking to Plan and Execute Long-Term Goals
+Techniques for Using Critical Thinking to Plan and Execute Long-Term Goals
 =====================================================================================

 In this chapter, we will explore techniques for using critical thinking to plan and execute long-term goals.
 Critical thinking is a valuable skill that allows individuals to analyze information, evaluate options, and make informed decisions.
 Applying critical thinking to the process of planning and executing long-term goals enables a more strategic and effective approach.
 Let's delve into some techniques that can help leverage critical thinking in this context: